haw-type-design/octagon-variable/README.md

 # Octagon Variable
-This is the repository of the educational type design project *Octagon Variable* which took place at the HAW Hamburg in 2022.
+This is the repository of the educational type design project *Octagon Variable* which took place at the HAW Hamburg in 2022 under the guidance of Prof. Pierre Pané-Farré and Simon Thiefes.

 ![Octagon Process](images/process.png)

 ## Information
 Based on *Octagon* – a wood type first shown in George Nesbitt’s *First Premium Wood Types Cut by Machinery* in 1838 – *Octagon Variable* is a reimagination of the original design by Edwin Allen as variable font in which the already present spatial illusions are pushed further.
-It was collaboratively redrawn with students at the design department of the Hochschule für Angewandte Wissenschaften Hamburg in 2022 as part of a first year type design introduction class under the guidance of Prof. Pierre Pané-Farré and Simon Thiefes.
+It was collaboratively redrawn with students at the design department of the Hochschule für Angewandte Wissenschaften Hamburg in 2022 as part of a first year type design introduction class.

 ![The original printing blocks of Octagon](images/original-octagon-photo-by-david-shields.jpg) *The original printing blocks held at the Rob Roy Kelly Collection measure 8 line in size and were produced with the end-cut method.* (Photo: ©David Shields)